 London hydrogen fund looks Stateside as UK falls behind on green subsidies

-A London-listed green hydrogen investor will pivot towards opportunities in the US to make the most of legislation which has created a highly favourable financial environment for green energy projects in the country.
+A London-listed green hydrogen investor has confirmed it will pivot towards opportunities in the US, to make the most of an increasingly favourable financial environment for green energy projects in the country.

-Richard Hulf, co-founder and managing partner of Hydrogen One Capital (Hydrogen One), told City A.M. that the investment fund was already looking at opportunities Stateside.
+Richard Hulf, co-founder and managing partner of Hydrogen One Capital (Hydrogen One), told City A.M. that the investment fund was already looking at new possibilities Stateside.

-This included an upcoming visit to New York in the spring, where the investment group will investigate companies and products to invest in.
+This included an upcoming visit to New York in the spring, where Hydrogen One will investigate assess companies and products to invest in.

+“There are some very large projects there, which are taking the very large coastline and setting up green hydrogen projects – with water and desalination coming from the from the Gulf itself, with large banks of electrolysers.”

-His comments follow the signing of the US Inflation Reduction Act, which was signed by the Biden administration last August.
+His comments follow the unveiling of the US Inflation Reduction Act, which was signed by the Biden administration last August.

 While ostensibly designed to tame inflation, the act provides significant opportunities to invest in renewables, with subsidies for new low and zero carbon projects set up in the country.